 Types of Submissions

 Extended Abstracts: The Extended Abstract is a work in progress research or project that is not yet completed.
-The extended abstract should not exceed 2 pages (including introduction, body of knowledge and conclusion, supported by not more than 10 references).
+The extended abstract should not exceed 2 pages (including introduction, the body of knowledge, and conclusion, supported by not more than 10 references).

-Case Studies: Case studies in any of the topic areas listed in the scope of conference, or related areas.
-Case studies should not exceed 4 pages including introduction, body of knowledge and conclusion, supported by not more than 10 references.
+Case Studies: Case studies in any of the topic areas listed in the scope of the conference, or related areas.
+Case studies should not exceed 4 pages including the introduction, the body of knowledge, and conclusion, supported by not more than 10 references.

-- papers are accepted in English language only
+- papers are accepted in the English language only

 - range to 8 pages including appendix and references